 The hypothalamus signals the adrenal glands to secrete epinephrine and cortisol from the adrenal glands to deal with the perceived threat.
 The secretion of cortisol provides the body with energy to support stressful circumstances (30).

-Cortisol is crucial for the immune system and at healthy levels boosts immunity and suppresses inflammation.
+Cortisol is crucial for the immune system and at healthy levels supports immunity and helps manage inflammation.
 If cortisol levels are elevated, it can lead to a weakened immune system and unregulated inflammation.

 Cortisol increases blood sugar levels by releasing stored glucose.
-Chronically elevated cortisol causes persistent hyperglycemia, increasing the risk of type 2 diabetes (30).
+Chronically elevated cortisol may contribute to persistent hyperglycemia, which is a risk factor for type 2 diabetes (30).

 Defining Depression